ibm-cloud-docs/FileStorage/faqs.md

 ## Which NFS versions are supported?
 {: faq}

-Both NFS v3 and NFS v4.1 are supported in the {{site.data.keyword.BluSoftlayer_full}} environment.
+Both NFS v3 and NFS v4.1 are supported in the {{site.data.keyword.cloud}} environment.

 The preferred version is NFS v3 because it's a stateless protocol and more resilient when network events occur.